Parliament Hill: Fire, incidents, and renovations

 On 14 September 2001, 100,000 people gathered on the main lawn to honour the victims of the September 11 attacks on the United States that year.
-Queen Elizabeth II's Diamond Jubilee was commemorated with the installation of a specially tinted window in the Centre Block on 7 February 2012, one day after Accession Day.
+Queen Elizabeth II's Diamond Jubilee was commemorated with the installation of a stained glass window in the Centre Block on 7 February 2012, one day after Accession Day.

 On 22 October 2014, shooting incidents occurred around Parliament Hill.
 After fatally shooting a Canadian Army soldier stationed as a ceremonial guard at the National War Memorial, a gunman entered the Centre Block of the parliament buildings.
 There, the shooter engaged in a firefight with Sergeant-at-Arms of the House of Commons Kevin Vickers and members of the Royal Canadian Mounted Police (RCMP).
 The incident ended when the shooter was killed by Vickers and RCMP Constable Curtis Barrett.
 Following the incidents, the Parliamentary Protective Service was created to integrate the House of Commons and Senate security forces with RCMP patrols of the grounds.

 Since 2002, an extensive $3 billion renovation-and-rehabilitation project has been underway throughout the precinct's buildings to bring the Parliament buildings to modern safety standards and to address their deteriorated state; work is not expected to be complete until after 2028.
 The West Block was completed in November 2018 before the House of Commons moved there and renovations on the Senate of Canada Building concluded in 2019 to accommodate the Senate while the Centre Block and East Block undergo renovations.
 Work on the Sir John A. Macdonald Building was completed in 2015 and work on the Wellington Building was completed in 2016.
-An architectural competition is being held for designs pertaining to the city block south of Wellington Street and a new Visitors Welcome Centre is being built.
+An architectural competition was held for designs pertaining to the city block south of Wellington Street between O'Connor and Metcalfe, with the winner being selected in 2022 and construction being underway as of 2025.
+A new Visitor Welcome Centre is being built alongside crucial modifications to the foundation of the Centre Block, including the installation of 500 base isolators to protect the structure from earthquakes.